JasonKStevens/PuzzleBox.CodeContracts/README.md

 # PuzzleBox.CodeContracts

 ## Overview
-This is a WIP project to work through an idea that combines [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) with [Promises](https://en.wikipedia.org/wiki/Futures_and_promises).
+This is a WIP project to work through the idea of combining [Design by Contract](https://en.wikipedia.org/wiki/Design_by_contract) and [Promises](https://en.wikipedia.org/wiki/Futures_and_promises).
 The contract defines the specification of the routine and the promise monitors its fulfillment, streaming events back to the client in real-time.

 Inspired by Eiffel, the intention of contracts and promises is that they relate to the behaviour of their routine and _not_ its implementation.
 This means that the contract is not only a formal specification of behaviour, it also defines what the unit tests should be.
 Testing side-effects are the exception to this.